BDC Hamburger Icon

 6. Segment your email lists properly.

 Market segmentation is an effective way to send relevant messages to your email subscribers.
-You can segment your email list by demographics, interests, past behavior, purchases and much more.
+You can segment your email list by demographics, interests, past behavior, purchases and more.
 This practice ensures your subscribers get helpful information relevant to their needs.

 7. Keep your email marketing communications simple.